pthom/hello_imgui/docs/book/_sources/intro.md

 Hello ImGui is a library designed to make multiplatform app development as simple as writing a "Hello World" program, built on top of [Dear ImGui](https://github.com/ocornut/imgui).

-Its simplicity makes it ideal for application prototypes, and its flexibility makes it also suited for complex applications; allowing you to focus on the creative aspects of your projects.
+Its flexibility makes it suited for complex applications, as well as for simple prototypes; allowing you to focus on the creative aspects of your projects.

 ## Features